 217 Commonwealth was designed by McKim, Mead, and White, architects, and built in 1887-1888 for the Algonquin Club.
 The new clubhouse was officially dedicated on November 8, 1888.
-The Club previously had been located at 164 Marlborough.
+The Club had been formed in October of 1885 and had been located temporarily at 164 Marlborough.

-The Club was built on a lot 82 feet wide composed of two lots, a 26 foot wide lot it purchased from Emily E. Sears on May 22, 1886, and a 56 foot wide lot purchased from Henry Lee on June 14.
+The clubhouse was built on a lot 82 feet wide composed of two lots, a 26 foot wide lot it purchased from Emily E. Sears on May 22, 1886, and a 56 foot wide lot purchased from Henry Lee on June 14.
 1886.
 Emily Sears had acquired her lot on January 31, 1883, from James Lawrence, who had purchased it from the Commonwealth of Massachusetts on September 4, 1882.
 Henry Lee had acquired his lot directly from the Commonwealth on January 12, 1886.